 The Largest Mammal in the World Has No Teeth!

 The largest mammal in the world has been awarded to the oceans gentle giant, the Blue Whale.
 Growing up to lengths of up to 30 meters, weighing up to 140,000 kg, and possessing a heart the size of a small vehicle, the Blue Whale is no small marine mammal.
 But, despite its overwhelming size and stature, it doesn’t have any teeth!
 The Blue Whales diet consists mainly of krill.
 They feed on these small shrimp by swallowing them whole, leaving them with no need for a set of teeth for chewing.

 Even though they don’t look like much, the snail does not fall short in the tooth department.
-Snails, both land and water breeds, have a remarkable set of 25,000 teeth in over 120 rows along the span of their tongue.
-These teeth, though only visible through a microscope, have been found to be stronger than most spider silks.
-Crazy, right?
+Snails have a set of 25,000 teeth in over 120 rows along the span of their tongue.